-Bearded Dragons is your mobile friendly, one stop Bearded dragon care website.
+Bearded Dragon Care Info is your mobile friendly, one stop Bearded dragon care website.
 Our site mission is to give you the best Bearded dragon information out there.

 Bearded dragons (Pogona spp.), formerly classified in the genus Amphibolurus, are a group of diurnal lizards belonging to the family Agamidae.
 The genus contains eight species which are all restricted to the continent of Australia.
 They are smallish to middle sized, heavy-bodied lizards with a quiet and confiding nature.